 At RSM, we already teach our students about the challenges our world faces.
 For them, just like many people in the world, it can be hard to know where to start tackling these problems.
 We want to empower them to be bold, take chances, and create solutions for these problems.

-This new fund supports experiential learning with a local impact.
+This fund supports experiential learning with a local impact.
 We aim to empower students to understand the transformative change that starts with I WILL do the best I can.
 You can support the journey of turning responsibility into action through small student projects of up to €3,000.

-We're creating a fund based on student creativity; giving them a chance to design new projects that help them to learn outside the classroom, and directly have a positive impact on the world.
+We created a fund based on student creativity; giving them a chance to design new projects that help them to learn outside the classroom, and directly have a positive impact on the world.

 Our staff will help students to deliver and evaluate the project they proposed, but we also believe that the experience of delivering a funded project on time and on budget is an important lesson for RSM students.